 - DS 6.1 Where involving Multiple Dwelling, development is to be sited and designed generally in accordance with the following: - a.
 The main pedestrian entrance to the building (or group of buildings) is located on the primary street frontage; - b.
 Access from the street to the entrance of the building(s) is a prominent feature and easily discerned from the street and distinguishable from other commercial uses; - c.
 Vehicular access to the site is separate from the pedestrian access; and - d.
-The number of dwellings, windows and balconies of habitable rooms that address adjoining streets, communal recreation areas and open spaces is optimised. - DS 6.2 Where development is for Multiple Dwelling purposes, new built form is to incorporate balconies to provide articulation and private open space: - ∞ with a minimum area of 9m2 for 1 bedroom apartments with a minimum depth of 2m and sufficient area to accommodate outdoor furniture (being a table and chairs) and a minimum circulation distance of 500mm around the outdoor furniture (note: where irregular shaped balconies are proposed it must be demonstrated that the balcony is of a sufficient size and dimension to accommodate outdoor furniture and a minimum circulation distance of 500m. around the outdoor furniture): - ∞ with a minimum area of 12m2 for 2 or more bedroom apartments and a minimum depth dimension of 2.4m - ∞ Winter garden style balconies are permitted on levels 46 64 in Tower 4 and Towers 5 and 6 above RL 120m to provide amenable private space which is appropriate for a city centre environment and to account Inclusion of balconies to offer visual expression for wind and weather impacts of tower living.
-All winter garden style balconies are to provide an and create private outdoor spaces additional private open space area adjacent to the internal living area with - - with a minimum area of 9m2 for 1 bedroom apartments with a minimum depth of 2m and sufficient area to accommodate outdoor furniture (being a table and chairs) and a minimum circulation distance of 500mm around the outdoor furniture (note: where irregular shaped balconies are proposed it must be demonstrated that the balcony is of a sufficient size and dimension to accommodate outdoor furniture and a minimum circulation distance of 500mm around the outdoor furniture): - with a minimum area of 12m2 for 2 or more bedroom apartments and a minimum depth dimension of 2.4m: - ∞ Where winter gardens are proposed, external glazing must be operable located below ground in pasements or sleeved with active edges and not visible
+The number of dwellings, windows and balconies of habitable rooms that address adjoining streets, communal recreation areas and open spaces is optimised. - DS 6.2 Where development is for Multiple Dwelling purposes, new built form is to incorporate balconies to provide articulation and private open space: - with a minimum area of 9m2 for 1 bedroom apartments with a minimum depth of 2m and sufficient area to accommodate outdoor furniture (being a table and chairs) and a minimum circulation distance of 500mm around the outdoor furniture (note: where irregular shaped balconies are proposed it must be demonstrated that the balcony is of a sufficient size and dimension to accommodate outdoor furniture and a minimum circulation distance of 500mm around the outdoor furniture): - ∞ with a minimum area of 12m2 for 2 or more bedroom apartments and a minimum depth dimension of 2.4m - Winter garden style balconies are permitted on levels 46 64 in Tower 4 and Towers 5 and 6 above RL 120m to provide amenable private space which is appropriate for a city centre environment and to account for wind and weather impacts of tower living.
+All winter garden style balconies are to provide an additional private open space area adjacent to the internal living area with - with a minimum area of 9m2 for 1 bedroom apartments with a minimum depth of 2m and sufficient area to accommodate outdoor furniture (being a table and chairs) and a minimum circulation distance of 500mm around the outdoor furniture (note: where irregular shaped balconies are proposed it must be demonstrated that the balcony is of a sufficient size and dimension to accommodate outdoor furniture and a minimum circulation distance of 500mm around the outdoor furniture). - with a minimum area of 12m2 for 2 or more bedroom apartments and a minimum depth dimension of 2.4m; - ∞ Where winter gardens are proposed, external glazing must be operable - DS 6.3 Where habitable room windows look directly at other habitable room windows and adjacent dwellings at the - ground storey, or 9 metres at levels above the ground storey, privacy is to be protected by: